Aston: Politics

-The Aston ward is represented by two Liberal Democrat councillors: Mumtaz Hussain and Ayoub Khan.
+The Aston ward is represented by one Liberal Democrat councillor and one Independent councillor: Mumtaz Hussain and Abdul Choudhury Shumon.

 In 2004, the ward saw a voter fraud scandal in which Labour councillors were accused of a systematic attempt to rig elections.
 They had set up a "vote-rigging factory" in a disused warehouse, stealing and intercepting hundreds and possibly thousands of ballot papers to achieve this.
 Three councillors, Mohammed Islam, Muhammad Afzal (later cleared of wrongdoing) and Mohammed Kazi were accused of voter fraud, with the elections having to be rerun.
 All three were barred from standing in the following election.

 Aston is part of the Birmingham Ladywood constituency, held by Labour since 1940 and represented by Labour MP Shabana Mahmood since 2010.